mikhaidn/Plokmin/stemstuff.md

   He teaches through pain, so you don't have to

 #### Ben Eater (Computer Engineering)
-Computer engineering requires many more prerequisites than the other fields on here.
+Computer engineering requires a few more prerequisites than the other topics on here.
 Notably some understanding of `binary arithmatic`, `circuts`, and what `machine code` represents will help when watching Ben Eater.

 [Building an 8-bit breadboard computer (Playlist)](https://www.youtube.com/watch?v=HyznrdDSSGM)